BestTimesToVisit.com Logo

 Taxis and Ride-Sharing

-Taxis are readily available in tourist areas, towns, and at airports.
-Ride-sharing apps like Uber and Cabify operate in Tenerife, though their availability can be more sporadic outside major cities.
+Taxis are readily available in towns and tourist areas, offering a convenient door-to-door service.
+Ride-sharing apps like Uber and Bolt operate in Tenerife, though their availability might be more limited outside major cities like Santa Cruz and La Laguna.

 Intercity Ferries (Fred Olsen & Naviera Armas)